James Henry Northrop

 James Henry Northrop, (8 May 1856 – 12 December 1940) was born in Keighley, West Yorkshire in the United Kingdom, where he worked in the textile industry.
 He emigrated to Boston, Massachusetts, in 1881.
-By 1898, working in Hopedale, Massachusetts for George Draper and Sons he had filed several hundred patents some of which were used in the Northrop Loom.
+By 1898, working in Hopedale, Massachusetts for George Draper and Sons, Northrop had filed several hundred patents some of which were used in the Northrop Loom.
 He retired at 42.
 He died in Santa Ana, California on 12 December 1940, at 84.

 Working life

 When the Industrial Revolution was soaring, inventors from all over the world were making a difference by creating a variety of mechanical innovations to vastly improve both the speed goods could be manufactured, hugely reducing labor costs as automation began to take over.
 While virtually every country went through industrial development during the 1700s and 1800s, those in Europe saw the revolution occur years ahead of every other continent.

 For the most part, inventors who created automated and semi-automated looms came from Europe, notably the United Kingdom and France.
 These were the leaders in many of the innovations that were developed, often leaving the rest of the world behind, including the United States.